Kid Rooms

 That’s when I bought my first pair of Threshold sheets from Target and I’ve never looked back.

-The first thing that drew me to this Target sheet set was the old-fashioned dot pattern.
+The first thing that drew me to my first set of Target Threshold sheets was an old-fashioned dot pattern.
 It had the exact traditional-style whimsy I was looking for in the girls’ rooms.
-I bought three twin sheet sets ($30 each) to start, but soon bought another twin set and a queen set because they’ve been great.
+I bought two twin sheet sets ($35 each) to start, but soon bought another twin set and a queen set because they’ve been great.
+While the dot pattern is no longer available, I love the similar charm of the Tulip Toss pattern and the White and Blue Floral pattern.

-Here’s what I like about them: They’re made from 100% cotton that’s STANDARD 100 by OEKO-TEX certified (important!), they’re thick but not rough, roomy enough for deep mattresses, and there are top and bottom labels so you never wonder what side goes where.
+Here’s what I like about them: Target’s Threshold sheets are made from 100% cotton that’s STANDARD 100 by OEKO-TEX certified (important!), they’re thick but not rough, roomy enough for deep mattresses, and there are top and bottom labels so you never wonder what side goes where.
 They also wash and dry beautifully and — crucially! — they have not ripped in the three years I’ve had them.

 Plus, you just can’t beat the price, especially if you’re buying multiple sets.
 (Outfitting kids’ rooms and guest rooms adds up quickly!)
-Prices on these sheets range from $30 for a twin to $60 for a California king.
+Prices on these sheets range from $35 for a twin to $65 for a king.
 There are also a dozen patterns to choose from.
 Sometimes the budget solution really is the best solution!